greggman/webgl-helpers/README.md

 }
 ```

 The issue with it being incomplete it some enums are specified on extensions.
 One that covered all enums is a little too involved.
+Also, GL unforuntately
+chose `0` for 4 different values. `NONE`, `POINTS`, `FALSE`, `NO_ERROR` which
+is why the `join` above.
+Otherwise you'd need to know the function the value
+is going to be used with in order to return the correct string.

 ## Show the available extensions